fbpx

 Latching Coax Relay Switching Kit V1.0 (3.8mm pitch PCB)

-Latching Coax Relay Switching Kit V4.1
+Latching Coax Relay Switching PCB V4.2

 This PCB can be easily mounted wherever it’s needed using four 3mm nuts and bolts.